-The one and only Carleton Varney of the Dorothy Draper Co. outfitted each of the 397 guests rooms in bright prints and beautiful textures to create combinations the likes of which have never been seen before.
-A guest could visit the Grand Hotel 3 times a season for 100 years and still not see all of the beautiful, unique rooms.
+The one and only Carleton Varney of the Dorothy Draper Co. outfitted each of the 397 guest rooms in bright prints and beautiful textures to create combinations the likes of which have never been seen before.
+A guest could visit the Grand Hotel 3 times a season for 100 years and still not see all the beautiful, unique rooms.
 Every few years, rooms are updated or changed, such as the East End Cupola Suites that were redone for the Hotel’s 130th season this year, which means that even if you stay in the same room more than once, it may not be the same.

 5. Make Your Stay at Grand Hotel Extra Special or Surprise a Loved One With an In-Room Gift

 The first time my husband and I stayed at the Grand Hotel together, after we had just gotten married, he had arranged to have a bottle of champagne, chocolate, and flowers waiting for us when we arrived.
 The hotel has lots of options for gifts that can be delivered ahead of your arrival or during your stay as a surprise for a loved one or just an extra way to celebrate, from flowers, fudge, and chocolates to champagne, fruits, cheeses, cakes and just about anything you can imagine.